 Exploring outside is a popular pastime for all age groups.
 Whether you work in a forest school, instruct aerial adventures or choose another route, becoming an educator in the great outdoors is very rewarding

-In this role you'll run a centre that offers facilities and classes in outdoor sports and activities.
-These may include, climbing, cycling, horse riding, mountaineering, orienteering and water sports.
-It's likely that you'll spend some time working with specific client groups, such as school pupils, people with special needs or young offenders.
+Outdoor activities/education managers run centres that offers facilities and classes in outdoor sports and activities.
+These can include, climbing, cycling, horse riding, mountaineering, orienteering and water sports.
+As a centre manager, you could spend some time working with specific client groups, such as school pupils, people with special needs or young offenders.

-You'll probably have a background in instructing and may continue to teach as part of your job.
-In this role, you will have the overall responsibility for the centre and will need to manage staff and ensure adherence to safety regulations at all times.
+Most outdoor activities/education managers have a background in instructing and may continue to teach as part of their job.
+You'll have the overall responsibility for the centre and will need to manage staff and ensure adherence to safety regulations at all times.

 As an outdoor activities/education manager, you'll need to: